Community-Dreams-Foundation/dreamstream-portal-clone/README.md

 Make sure you are using correct node/npm version.
-I use Linux to push/pull/commit git requests.
-LF are line endings which affect spacing across different OS.
-Linux -> LF and Windows -> CRLF.
-Please be careful with line endings using windows.

 ## How can I edit this code?

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/3636dac9-c109-42c2-a865-fbddbb37ca5a) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.